doomnonius/keyforging/README.md

 <h3>Planned features / Current Goals:<h3>
 <ul>
- <li>Implement the check step, and make it obvious opponent is in check (have an idea that involves using self.highlight)</li>
  <li><s>Interacting with the state dictionaries.</s> - in progress</li>
  <li>game.pending() needs updates - including handling cards with upgrades attached and handling card.reveal - everytime a function tries to ref pendingReloc, it needs to check if pendingReloc contains something - if it does, then this is a nested destroy, and secondary needs to be used instead - I think this shouldn't matter for play effects</li>
  <li>card.reveal should be being changed constantly as cards move around, ie you can see your cards in opp's archives, but not theirs</li>